Institute Courses and Descriptions

 Course 1: The Logic of Causal Reasoning with Randomized Experiments and Quasi-experiments

-Faculty: Dr. Judith Scott-Clayton, Teachers College, Columbia University
+Faculty: Professor Judith Scott-Clayton, Teachers College, Columbia University

 Description: The purpose of this course is to provide a brief introduction to the logic of causal inference in the context of randomized experiments and quasi-experiments.
 We will begin by discussing the fundamental importance and challenge of causal modeling.
 We will then discuss the causal logic of randomized experiments as well as increasingly popular quasi-experimental methods, including instrumental variables and regression discontinuity designs.
 The course will be aimed at future policymakers and administrators with the goal of preparing these individuals to understand and critically interpret the findings of evaluations and other studies claiming to test causal relationships, as well as to help such individuals better identify real-world situations in which randomized experiments and/or quasi-experiments may be both useful and feasible.
 Graduate-level statistics is recommended as a prerequisite; however, the course will focus on broad methodological underpinnings rather than econometric techniques.